-We suggest that by arguing that language is individual and subjective and that subject based dialogue is essential to help support students in their subjects, this will undermine the persuasiveness of any recourse to online ‘one size fits all’ explanations of key assessment words and tasks such as essays or reports.
-The effect of this will be a need to divest from such approaches and to invest in approaches where virtualisation has to be supplemented by subject contextualised assistance.
-In turn, these materials and this support will need to be developed and delivered by those with subject expertise, which would mean individuals delivering the material would need to have background and experience in the subject, and be remunerated accordingly, thus helping to counter fiscalisation.
+We suggest that by arguing that language is individual and subjective and that subject based dialogue with individuals who have subject specialist knowledge is essential to help support students in their subjects.
+Further, that such points invalidate the arguments drawn on by neoliberalism that online ‘one size fits all’ explanations of key assessment words and tasks such as essays or reports are sufficient.
+Instead, we argue that there is a need to divest from such approaches and to invest in approaches where virtualization has to be supplemented by subject contextualised assistance.
+In turn, these materials and this support will need to be developed and delivered by those with subject expertise, which would mean individuals delivering the material would need to have background and experience in the subject, and be remunerated accordingly, thus resisting bottom-line fiscalization.
 Ultimately, this would then help to appropriately support the issues raised by massification, and better empower students and lecturers.
-We end by presenting visually how we feel this can be done.
-We take Figure 1 from above and ‘invert’ and ‘reverse’ it to suggest how neoliberalism can be resisted by seeing language as individual and subjective entity that it is the institution’s responsibility to help students with (cf. Keynesianism), and emphasizing the critical role of dialogue in the subject with those knowledgeable about the subject matter
+We end by presenting visually in Figure 2 below how we feel this can be done.
+We take Figure 1 from above and ‘invert’ and ‘reverse’ it to suggest how neoliberalism can be resisted by seeing language as individual and subjective entity, and emphasizing the critical role of dialogue in the subject with those knowledgeable about the subject matter.
+The success of neoliberalism rests on the foundation of having validity for its arguments.
+In current approaches to support for students these arguments are claimed to be valid based on an abstract objectivist view of language.
+We have presented and discussed data to show that such a view of language is false, and thereby that the validity of the arguments neoliberalism uses to facilitate its success are questionable.
+We hope these arguments can be used to resist neoliberalism, and ultimately help more effectively support students.

-Insert Figure 2 here:
+Insert Figure 2 here

 References